 The camera features a CMOS (Complementary Metal–Oxide–Semiconductor) sensor.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Fujifilm X-M1 to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Fujifilm equipped the X-M1 with the EXR Processor II image processor.